jean/rapido.plone/docs/tutorial.rst

 This file contains all the needed settings for our block.
-Here we declare that our block contains one element named ``like``, which is an **action** (i.e. it will be rendered as a button), and its displayed label is *"Like"*.
+Here we declare that our block contains one element named ``like``, which is an **action** (i.e. it will be rendered as a button), and its displayed label is :guilabel:`Like`.

 Now that our block is ready, we can see it using the following URL: